 exp date isn't null, but text field is

 This guideline supersedes previous guidance for the prevention and treatment of Group B Streptococcal infection in the neonate.
 It is relevant to all medical, nursing and midwifery staff working with neonates in the hospital or community settings.
 Staff using this document should also be familiar with additional guidance on the use of antibiotics in the neonate and the monographs of the drugs referred to in this guidance.
-Staff should also refer to the NICE guideline "Antibiotics for early-onset neonatal infection" and the RCOG Green-top guideline “Group B Streptococcal Disease, Early-onset” which have been used as the basis for this document.
+Staff should also refer to the NICE guideline "Neonatal infection: antibiotics for prevention and treatment: NG195" and the RCOG Green-top guideline “Group B Streptococcal Disease, Early-onset” which have been used as the basis for this document.

 Early Onset Sepsis (EoS) in the Neonate is defined as infection in the first 72 hours after birth, although, in practice, most of these infections present within the first 24h of life.
 The organisms responsible for EoS in the neonate are predominantly those which may colonise the vagina or lower gastrointestinal tract in the mother.
 Such colonisation is frequently asymptomatic however it may be associated with rupture of the membranes and preterm labour.
 Less frequently these organisms may lead to chorioamnionitis which may in turn lead to sepsis in the mother or the neonate.